-Dr. Megan-Brette Hamilton is an educator, a speaker, a paradigm shifter, and a disrupter.
+Dr. Megan-Brette Hamilton is an educator, a speaker, a paradigm shifter, a disrupter.

 She received her BA in Communication Sciences and Disorders from Hampton University, her MA in Hearing and Speech Science from the University of MD and her Ph.D. in Speech and Hearing Sciences from the University of Illinois.

 At Auburn, she teaches courses on child and adolescent language disorders and clinical problem solving for school-age populations.
 Prior to academia, Dr. Hamilton worked as an SLP for 10 years in Brooklyn, New York where the majority of her caseload consisted of African American and Hispanic children.
-During this time, she worked in almost 15 different schools with students from kindergarten to 21 years of age, working extensively with teachers, parents, and other professionals in a team-based approach.
+During this time, she worked in 15 different schools with children from preschool to 21 years of age, working extensively with administrators, teachers, parents, and other professionals in a team-based approach.

 Currently, her research focuses on the classroom/educational and clinical experiences of speakers of nonmainstream dialects of English, with a particular focus on African American English-speaking children and adults.
 Her passion lies in exploring the intersection of culture, language/dialect, communication, and literacy.
 Dr. Hamilton’s work also focuses on the cultural-linguistic competence of professionals and students working with culturally-linguistically diverse populations such as teachers, SLPs, and librarians.

 For more information on culture and language, visit her website www.honeybeeconnection.com.